Oil Tank Removal in Rhode Island: RI DEM Rules, Cost & Permits (2026)

-The Rhode Island Department of Environmental Management (RI DEM) oversees underground storage tank regulations, contamination reporting, and cleanup requirements.
-Local fire marshals issue removal permits.
-Rhode Island follows federal EPA UST regulations (40 CFR Part 280) plus its own state rules under RIGL Chapter 46-12.9.
+The Rhode Island Department of Environmental Management (RI DEM), through its Office of Waste Management, oversees underground storage tank regulations, contamination reporting, and cleanup requirements statewide.
+Local fire marshals issue the actual removal permits — RI DEM sets the technical standard, but the municipality controls the paperwork timeline.
+Rhode Island follows the federal EPA UST framework (40 CFR Part 280) layered with its own state rules under RIGL Chapter 46-12.9.

 How Much Does Oil Tank Removal Cost in Rhode Island?